Woody Guthrie Folk Festival: 2017

 Five stages were featured during the 20th Annual WoodyFest.
 A stage at the Hen House Cafe became an official festival stage for the first time this year.
 As in previous years, the festival also included poetry readings, open mics, children's concerts, educational presentations, songwriting workshops, and community outreach performances.
 Musicians who provided community outreach concerts at the Okemah Nutrition Center, Okemah Care Center and Colonial Park included Lauren Lee, Bob Livingston, Nancy Apple, Joseph Leavell, Joe Baxter and Larry Spears, and Cassie Latshaw.
 Many Oklahoma musicians traveled to Okemah to honor Okemah's dustbowl troubadour, including John Fullbright, Monica Taylor, Levi Parham, Wink Burcham, Jacob Tovar, Turnpike Troubadours, Miss Brown to You (Mary Reynolds and Louise Goldberg), Gabe Marshall, the Red Dirt Rangers and more.
-In addition to Oklahoma talent, other musicians - many who are regulars - included David Amram, Ellis Paul, Joel Rafael, Michael Fracasso, Sam Baker, Nancy Apple, Terri Hendrix, Butch Hancock, Rod Picott, SONiA and Amy Speace.
+In addition to Oklahoma talent, other musicians – many who are regulars – included David Amram, Ellis Paul, Joel Rafael, Michael Fracasso, Sam Baker, Nancy Apple, Terri Hendrix, Butch Hancock, Rod Picott, SONiA and Amy Speace.

-Early Saturday morning, Mary Jo Guthrie Edgmon hosted her annual Pancake Breakfast - a fundraiser for the Huntington's Disease Society of America.
+Early Saturday morning, Mary Jo Guthrie Edgmon hosted her annual Pancake Breakfast – a fundraiser for the Huntington's Disease Society of America.
 This year, Joel Rafael served as emcee.

 Several special presentations, some that included book signings, took place at the 2017 festival.
-Tim Z. Hernandez told the story behind his book All They Will Call You - based on Woody Guthrie's song "Plane Wreck at Los Gatos (Deportee)".
+Tim Z. Hernandez told the story behind his book All They Will Call You – based on Woody Guthrie's song "Plane Wreck at Los Gatos (Deportee)".
 Therese Crutcher-Marin, a board member of the Northern California Chapter of the Huntington's Disease Society of America, presented "Watching Their Dance: Three Sisters, A Genetic Disease and Marrying into a Family At Risk for Huntington's".
 Tom Breiding, musician in-residence for the United Mine Workers of America, presented his musical program The Unbroken Circle describing how he helped win back the pensions and health benefits for 18,000 retired coal miners.
 Anna Canoni, Woody's granddaughter and Senior Operations Manager for Woody Guthrie Publications, presented I Ain't Dead Yet: New Songs from the Woody Guthrie Archives.
-Lauren Lee coordinated Woody's Kids - a special songwriting workship for the younger folks, while Ellis Paul taught a songwriting workshop for adults.
+Lauren Lee coordinated Woody's Kids – a special songwriting workshop for the younger folks, while Ellis Paul taught a songwriting workshop for adults.